-But buyers should rather look at the brighter side of this selling strategy.
-In this modern world, cyberthreats are becoming scarier and it’s no longer just viruses that we need to protect our computers from.
+But buyers should instead look at the brighter side of this selling strategy.
+In this modern world, cyber threats are becoming scarier, and it’s no longer just viruses that we need to protect our computers from.

 So do you really need an antivirus software this 2020?